-Almost half of the College's \$8.05 million in operating expense was expended for salaries and wages.
-When benefits are combined with salaries and wages, the total is fifty-eight percent of the College's total operating expense.
-The amount the College pays to its vendors to acquire supplies, goods and services account for seventeen percent of the College's operating expense.
-Scholarships and fellowships represent eighteen percent of the College's operating expense.
-Utilities and depreciation combined comprise only seven percent of the operating expense.
+Almost half of the College's \$8.744 million in operating expense was expended for salaries and wages.
+When benefits are combined with salaries and wages, the total is fifty-nine percent of the College's total operating expenses.
+The amount the College pays to its vendors to acquire supplies, goods, and services accounts for twenty-two percent of the College's operating expenses.
+Scholarships and fellowships represent ten percent of the College's operating expenses.
+Utilities and depreciation combined comprise only nine percent of the operating expense.